“Moving money forward“ Money Forward

 Overview of Corporate Governance Structure

-The Company, which offers a platform service as its core business, has adopted an Audit & Supervisory Board system.
-This is to ensure managerial efficiency and soundness, it is effective to have in place a structure where the Board of Directors, consisting of directors who are familiar with the Company’s business, decides on basic management policies and important business execution, while Audit & Supervisory Board members, with strong legal authority, audit the directors’ execution of duties from an independent position.
+The Company, which offers a platform service as its core business, has adopted an Corporate Auditors system.
+This is to ensure managerial efficiency and soundness, it is effective to have in place a structure where the Board of Directors, consisting of directors who are familiar with the Company’s business, decides on basic management policies and important business execution, while Corporate Auditor, with strong legal authority, audit the directors’ execution of duties from an independent position.

 The Company has strengthened the supervisory function of its Board of Directors by appointing independent external directors as the majority for the board.
-It has also set up the Nomination and Compensation Committee, in which external directors comprise the majority, and the Council of External Officers, which consists solely of external officers (external directors and external Audit & Supervisory Board members).
+It has also set up the Nomination and Compensation Committee, in which external directors comprise the majority, and the Council of External Directors and Auditors, which consists solely of external officers (external directors and external Corporate Auditor).

 Chairperson of